animber-cogere/CaTerm/docs/manual/getting-started.md

 [ncurses](https://invisible-island.net/ncurses/) and a
 [Signals](https://github.com/animber-coder/Signals) library.
-I recommend using the library as a git submodule within your own project, importing it with CMake, then linking the `cppurses` target to your application.
-This allows you to lock the version of CPPurses for each project you use it with.
+I recommend using the library as a git submodule within your own project, importing it with CMake, then linking the `CaTerm` target to your application.
+This allows you to lock the version of CaTerm for each project you use it with.
 The API is still unstable and installing it on your system may make it less easy to manage across multiple projects.